 Finally, you have the elusive “tiger trout” that can be found in some select areas of North Carolina – a real trophy fish and a bit of a dream for a trout angler to land.

-These fish are unique hybrid strains of brook trout and brown trout.
-They ended up spawning, producing a tiger trout in the process.
+These fish are unique hybrid strains of brook trout and brown trout that ended up spawning, producing a tiger trout in the process.

 Drop-dead gorgeous, the markings on these trout are unlike anything else and the size of them can get spectacular, too.
 The trouble with tiger trout (the reason they are so rare) is that they are born completely sterile.

-There is a “fit species” of trout to be fished in North Carolina if you count the NCWRC stocking trout.
+There is a “fit species” of trout available to be fished in North Carolina, too, if you count the NCWRC stocking trout.

 Gear You’ll Want to Pack for North Carolina Trout Fishing